kyegomez/Andromeda/README.md

 Andromeda = AutoregressiveWrapper(Andromeda)
 ```

+# Andromeda Principles
+- **Efficiency**: Andromeda incorporates cutting-edge optimization techniques, such as attention flashing, rotary position encodings, and deep normalization, resulting in efficient training and inference.

+- **Flexibility**: The modular design of Andromeda allows for easy adaptation to various tasks and domains, making it a versatile choice for a wide range of applications.

+- **Scalability**: Andromeda's architecture is designed to scale with the ever-growing computational resources and data sizes, ensuring its continuous relevance in the NLP landscape.

+- **Community-driven**: As an open-source project, Andromeda thrives on contributions from the community, fostering an environment of collaboration, innovation, and continuous improvement.

+Join us on this exciting journey to create a powerful, efficient, and intelligent language model that will revolutionize the NLP landscape! 🚀🌟

 ## Roadmap 🗺️📍

 1. **Training phase**: Train Andromeda on a large-scale dataset to achieve SOTA performance in various natural language processing tasks.